hollyhudson/not_workshop/README.md

 ## APIs

-If you want to get online data like weather data, you can do that with an http request.
-Here is an example with my favorite online api:
+If you want to get online data like weather data, you can do that with an http request to the website of your choice.
+Here is an example with my favorite online API:

 ![example nodes](images/api-nodes.png)